All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Less fussy than bare-root trees

-You can plant year-round
+You can plant potted trees year-round

-Which trees can you buy bare root?
+Which trees can you buy bare-root?

 Despite the seasonal limitations, many different types of plants are available in their bare-rooted form.
 These include: